aterovic1/Bookshelf/README.md

 # Bookshelf
-Simple android app that helps you keep track of books you are reading
+Android app that helps you keep track of books you are reading

 You can manually add books or fetch them from Google Books API by entering either author or title of the book.
 Recommendation for a book can be sent as an email to a person from your contacts list.
 The app communicates with SQLite database.